<em>Washingtonia</em>, skirt palm: to plant, to grow and to care for

 • Washingtonia is a large palm with an elegant silhouette

-• It has a handsome, very straight stipe at the top of which large palmate leaves are borne on a long petiole
+• It has a handsome, very straight, vertical stipe topped by large palmate leaves borne on a long petiole

 • It is relatively hardy, tolerating −5°C, even −10°C

-• Fairly easy to grow and undemanding, it prefers full sun and shelter from cold winds
+• Fairly easy to to grow and undemanding, it will thrive in full sun and sheltered from cold winds

-• You can plant it as a specimen, in a clump with other palms, or in a line along a path
+• You can plant it as a specimen, in a clump with other palms, or in a row along a path

 Difficulty

 Washingtonia is a palm native to southern California and northern Mexico.
-Also called “Skirt Palm” or “Mexican Fan Palm”, it has a massive, imposing trunk topped by a crown of large palmate leaves.
-The leaves bear small white fibres that shed.
-In summer, it produces gigantic inflorescences, often cream-white, composed of numerous small flowers.
-These are followed by small fruits, drupes brown–black at ripeness.
-There are two species: Washingtonia filifera and Washingtonia robusta, which can be confused.
-Over time, these palms can become very tall, reaching up to 20–25 metres in height.
+Also called “Skirt Palm” or “Mexican Fan Palm”, it has a massive, imposing stipe topped by a crown of large palmate leaves.
+Leaves bear small white fibres that detach.
+In summer it produces gigantic inflorescences, often cream-white, made up of numerous small flowers.
+These are followed by small fruits, drupes that turn brown–black when ripe.
+There are two species: Washingtonia filifera and Washingtonia robusta, which are often mistaken for one another.
+Over time these palms can become very tall, reaching up to 20–25 metres in height.

-Washingtonia is rather easy to grow and grows much faster than other palms.
-It is nevertheless preferable to protect it in winter, unless living in a region with a particularly mild climate, such as the Mediterranean region.
-It can withstand between −5 °C and −10 °C. In the garden, it prefers a sunny spot sheltered from cold winds and a relatively well-draining soil.
+Washingtonia is relatively easy to grow and grows much faster than other palms.
+However it is best to protect it in winter unless you live in an area with an especially mild climate, such as the Mediterranean region.
+It can tolerate between −5 and −10 °C. In the garden it prefers a sunny spot sheltered from cold winds and relatively free-draining soil.
 It is also possible to grow Washingtonia in a large container.

 Description and botany